 I give myself a mental shake and pull the door handle to get out of the car, determined not to give in to anxious thoughts.
 Hopefully the next few weeks will keep my mind occupied with other things.

 We arrive at the Angel Mounds archaeological dig site in time for dinner.
 That’s when all the students in the field study are supposed to arrive for orientation and a ‘meet-and greet’ evening as my mom refers to it.
 It’s her dig.
 She’s an archaeologist at the University and I’ve been to several of her sites over the years, but this is my first time actually working on a site.
 Not bad for a summer job – at least that’s what I’m hoping.
 It’s unpaid, but still great experience.
-She was able to get all three of us – me, Eric and his girlfriend, Renee – spots on the dig team.
+She was able to get all three of us – me, my bother Eric and his girlfriend, Renee – spots on the dig team.

 I’m checking out the people milling around the clearing when I see them.
 Their presence immediately commands my attention.